 - Loss of one Limb / Eye or permanent loss of speech/hearing: £25,000

 - Persons under the age of 5 and over the age of 79.

 - Specific cycling activities: monocycling.

 - Occupational cycling and where the bike is a tool of trade (this exclusion does not apply to professional cyclists)

 - Permanent total disablement is defined as “disablement which entirely prevents the insured person from engaging in any and every occupation for which the person is fitted by way of training, education or experience” for those aged between 16 and 74.
 For those aged under 16 years and those aged 75 to 79 years at the date of the incident, disability is defined as “any and every” occupation.

-- Includes the use of dernys and electrically assisted pedal cycles which are not registered for road use
+- Includes the use of dernys and electrically assisted pedal cycles which are not required to be registered for road use under current legislation.

-- Geographical limit - worldwide subject to a maximum of 21 days per trip outside the UK.
+- Geographical limit - worldwide subject to a maximum of 21 days per trip outside the UK(2).

-- All claims to be reported as soon as reasonably possible and in any event within 28 working days and independent evidence required that the cycle has been involved in an incident.
+- All claims to be reported as soon as reasonably possible and in any event within 28 working days.

-Whilst we are unable to provide this additional cover to members aged over 79 years and under 5 years, it is very important to remember that the essential members’ liability insurance cover is still provided to all Race Gold, Race Silver and Ride members without age restriction.
+Whilst we are unable to provide this additional cover to members aged over 79 years and under 5 years, it is very important to remember that the individual members’ third party liability insurance cover is still provided to all Race Gold, Race Silver and Ride members without age restriction.